symsoph/cse15l-lab-reports/week6-lab3.md

 ./non-fiction/OUP/Abernathy/ch8.txt
 (etc)
 ```
-This `find` option returns all the files in the written_2/ directory and sub-directories.
+This `find` option returns all the files in the `written_2` and sub-directories because I gave the option `-type f`.
 This is useful for when one desires a list of all files and only files.

 > 📌4.
 Stalker much?